 North Carolina Cooperative Extension centers — located in all 100 counties and serving the Eastern Band of the Cherokee Indians — are community resources, serving as the front door to the vast knowledge base of N.C.
 State and N.C.
 A&T State universities.
 Cooperative Extension helps build quality communities by training adult and youth volunteers to become community leaders, providing educational programs to stimulate community economic development, working in partnership with other agencies to help citizens prepare for and recover from disasters — and more.

-The Onslow County office of Cooperative Extension annual rainbarrel sale begins April 12 and will continue while supply lasts.
+The next rainbarrel sale is planned for February 21, 2015.
 These roughly 50-gallon food-grade barrels come complete with screened inlet, brass faucet, and 1.5-inch overflow outlet.
 The cost is $50 for a “ready-made” unpainted MORE »